Fractional-reserve banking: Liquidity and capital management for a bank

 As with reserves, other sources of liquidity are managed with targets.

 The ability of the bank to borrow money reliably and economically is crucial, which is why confidence in the bank's creditworthiness is important to its liquidity.
 This means that the bank needs to maintain adequate capitalisation and to effectively control its exposures to risk in order to continue its operations.
-If creditors doubt the bank's assets are worth more than its liabilities, all demand creditors have an incentive to demand payment immediately, causing a bank run to occur.
+If creditors doubt the bank's assets are worth more than its liabilities, demand creditors have an incentive to demand payment immediately, causing a bank run to occur.

 Contemporary bank management methods for liquidity are based on maturity analysis of all the bank's assets and liabilities (off balance sheet exposures may also be included).
 Assets and liabilities are put into residual contractual maturity buckets such as 'on demand', 'less than 1 month', '2–3 months' etc. These residual contractual maturities may be adjusted to account for expected counterparty behaviour such as early loan repayments due to borrowers refinancing and expected renewals of term deposits to give forecast cash flows.
 This analysis highlights any large future net outflows of cash and enables the bank to respond before they occur.
 Scenario analysis may also be conducted, depicting scenarios including stress scenarios such as a bank-specific crisis.